|

 BJCP.
 Beers credited to an Accomplished brewer count toward this

-the “Master” level.
+obligation.
 A club service component is also required

 to advance to this level.
 This will include, but not be restricted